awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces.md

 For more information, see [Amazon WorkSpaces](https://aws.amazon.com/workspaces/)\.

 ## Features<a name="features"></a>
 + Choose your operating system \(Windows or Amazon Linux\) and select from a range of hardware configurations, software configurations, and AWS Regions\.
-For more information, see [Amazon WorkSpaces Bundles](https://aws.amazon.com/workspaces/details/#Amazon_WorkSpaces_Bundles)\.
+For more information, see [Amazon WorkSpaces Bundles](https://aws.amazon.com/workspaces/details/#Amazon_WorkSpaces_Bundles) and [Create a Custom WorkSpaces Image and Bundle](create-custom-bundle.md)\.
 + Choose your protocol: PCoIP or WorkSpaces Streaming Protocol \(WSP\)\.
 For more information, see [Protocols for Amazon WorkSpaces](amazon-workspaces-protocols.md)\.
 + Connect to your WorkSpace and pick up from right where you left off\.
 Amazon WorkSpaces provides a persistent desktop experience\.
 + Amazon WorkSpaces provides the flexibility of either monthly or hourly billing for WorkSpaces\.
 For more information, see [Amazon WorkSpaces Pricing](https://aws.amazon.com/workspaces/pricing/)\.
 + Deploy and manage applications for your Windows WorkSpaces by using Amazon WorkSpaces Application Manager \(Amazon WAM\)\.
 + For Windows desktops, you can bring your own licenses and applications, or purchase them from the AWS Marketplace for Desktop Apps\.
 + Create a standalone managed directory for your users, or connect your WorkSpaces to your on\-premises directory so that your users can use their existing credentials to obtain seamless access to corporate resources\.
+For more information, see [Manage Directories for Amazon WorkSpaces](manage-workspaces-directory.md)\.
 + Use the same tools to manage WorkSpaces that you use to manage on\-premises desktops\.
 + Use multi\-factor authentication \(MFA\) for additional security\.
 + Use AWS Key Management Service \(AWS KMS\) to encrypt data at rest, disk I/O, and volume snapshots\.